krishna11-dot/krishna11-dot/README.md

 Hi there, I'm Krishna 👋
 Who am I?
 I'm an AI and machine learning enthusiast with a fresh MSc in Artificial Intelligence from the University of Aberdeen.
-Currently gaining hands on experience through my AI Residency at Apziva and Data Science Internship at XenoSilicon, but I'm actively seeking my first full-time role in this exciting field!
+Currently gaining hands on experience through my AI Residency at Apziva and Data Science Internship at Linen Labs Inc, but I'm actively seeking my first full-time role in this exciting field!
 🚀 What I'm passionate about
 I'm fascinated by the potential of AI to solve real world problems.
 My journey so far has taken me through: